Military service and conscription for autistic people: United States of America

 The Department of Defense has an official policy that excludes all autistic individuals from military service.
 In reality, individuals with autism who apply to join the U.S. military are disqualified during the screening process.

 A soldier who is diagnosed with autism while already on active duty may continue to serve instead of being discharged.
 After serving in the U.S. Air Force for nearly a decade, including multiple tours in the Middle East, Major Daniel Kiser was diagnosed with autism.
 With the support of his superiors, he was able to continue his service as an instructor, and he credits his autism with helping him in his role.
 Service members with autism are often diagnosed in secret after they join the military, and they believe that their successful careers could be jeopardized if their condition becomes known.

 Neurodiversity advocates argue that military enlistment standards should be revised and that the military itself should be reorganized to better accommodate neurodivergent individuals.
 Cortney Weinbaum argues that the military should embrace neurodiversity for the sake of U.S. national security.

 Cortney Weinbaum, Omair Khan, Teresa D. Thomas, and Bradley D. Stein, in their research, assert that embracing neurodiversity can enhance U.S. national security.
 They contend that the U.S. government is wrong to treat neurodivergent individuals as disabled and that the military should redesign its structure with neurodiversity in mind.
 Their recommendations include: Providing equal accommodations to all employees to lessen the impact of sensory stimuli.
 Creating specific, jargon-free job descriptions for neurodivergent applicants and improving interview processes.
 Educating all staff on neurodiversity.
 Systematically reforming the military organization to be neurodiversity-friendly.

-If conscription were to be reinstated in the United States, individuals with autism could be drafted.
+However if conscription were to be reinstated in the United States, individuals with autism could be drafted and even serve if they pass physical examination despite the rule normally excluding all individuals with autism.
 However, those with moderate to severe autism would likely find it difficult to pass the physical examination.